genestack/admin-docs/docs/user-guide/dictionaries-and-ontologies/loading-new-ontology/skos-dictionary.md

 # Dictionaries in SKOS namespace

 ODM also supports dictionaries in [SKOS](https://www.w3.org/2009/08/skos-reference/skos.html) namespace.
-This feature is useful when you want to organize terms in a hierarchical structure, which enables more advanced search capabilities.
+This feature is useful to organize terms in a hierarchical structure, which enables more advanced search capabilities.
 Both RDF/XML and TURTLE formats of dictionaries are supported.
 Predicates `skos:broader`, `skos:narrower` `skos:related`, `skos:definition`, and `skos:exactMatch` are recognized and utilized by ODM.